Jorge65/myMobileApp1/README.md

 # myMobileApp1
 FullStackOpen-Osa10 ReactNative app

-This repo includes the implemented exercises for the FullStackOpen ReactNative course Part a: Introduction to React Native
+This repo includes the implemented exercises for the FullStackOpen ReactNative course:

+Part a: Introduction to React Native
 - Exercise 10.1: initializing the application
    - tested environments are: